 And with that, the greatest pitcher in Hoboken Zephyrs history walks out of the clubhouse.
 Dr. Stillman leaves McGarry with Casey’s blueprints, hoping to cheer up the old skipper.
 McGarry sees something he likes and runs after Stillman, catching up with him on the infield as Serling’s voiceover returns.

 “Once upon a time, there was a Major League Baseball team called the Hoboken Zephyrs, who during the last year of their existence wound up in last place and shortly thereafter wound up in oblivion.
 There’s a rumor, unsubstantiated of course, that a manager named McGarry took them to the West Coast and wound up with several pennants and a couple of world’s champoinshpis.
 This team had a pitching staff that made history.
-Of course, none of them smiled very much, but it happens to be a fact that they pitched like nothing human. and if you’re interested as to where these gentlemen came form, you might check under B for ‘Baseball’ … in The Twilight Zone.”
+Of course, none of them smiled very much, but it happens to be a fact that they pitched like nothing human. and if you’re interested as to where these gentlemen came from, you might check under B for ‘Baseball’ … in The Twilight Zone.”